-We spend most of our time playing roulette online, of course (well, we are called OnlineRoulette.org.uk).
+We spend most of our time playing roulette online, of course (well, we are called Roulette17.com).
 But that doesn’t mean that we don’t enjoy a flutter on the wheel on a night out at a casino like the Hippodrome Casino in London or Aspers in Stratford.

 Cammegh Roulette Wheels

 They have customers all around the world including Grosvenor Casinos in the UK, the Crown Casino in Macau, the Gran Casino in Barcelona and Caesars in Atlantic City.
-They have also been selected as the exclusive roulette and display supplier to the Aspers group, a 5 year deal that follows on from a successful installation of Mercury 360 roulette wheels at the Aspers Milton Keynes casino.
+They have also been selected as the exclusive roulette and display supplier to the Aspers group, a five-year deal that follows on from a successful installation of Mercury 360 roulette wheels at the Aspers Milton Keynes casino.

 With a 100% random rotor and ball speed launch, coupled with their ARC System (Active Rotor Control) system which changes the rotor to a new random speed after “no more bets” has been called.
 Another insurance policy against fraudsters looking to game the casinos using a bit of technology and roulette physics or chaos theory.

 The roulette ball is pushed out into the wheel by a puff of air, and it is met by random puffs of air from hidden air jets positioned in the ball track.
 All bad news for players looking to game the casino by looking out for wheel bias or dealer signature.
 Even players playing the best roulette strategy in the world for biased wheels are going to struggle to get an edge against the casinos if the wheels are this perfect.